 Insights from Our Geo Audience Data and Google Analytics Feedback

-Time to unveil some proprietary data which shows which States and Union territories have gained the most traction in online gambling player visits and acquisitions.
+Time to unveil some proprietary ENV data.
+It shows which States and Union territories have gained the most traction in online gambling player visits and acquisitions.

 The reference period is from 1 April (in full lockdown) until 15 September, more or less the end Summer 2020.
 Google Analytics data comes from ENV Media’s own property (www.sevenjackpots.com), one of the most reliable sources for online gambling which channels and measures traffic for the leading EU and offshore operators.